 - You’ll find an option “Connect to a CRM now to start seeing your leads in real time:”

 If your CRM system is compatible, great!
-If not, don’t fret because Facebook is likely to have all the data you need to target the perfect post-click experience.
+If not, don’t fret because Facebook is likely to have all the data you need to target the perfect post-click landing page.

 More inspiration: personalized video examples